-\begin{proof}[Proof of Theorem~\ref{T2}] We now construct a complete theory $\bfT_4$ in a separable language $L_4$ and types $\bs$ and $\bt$ omissible in models of $\bfT_4$ such that no model of $\bfT_4$ simultaneously omits both of them.
+We shall define a complete theory $\bfT_5$ in a countable language $L_5$ and types $\bs$ and $\bt$ omissible in models of $\bfT_5$ such that no model of $\bfT_5$ simultaneously omits both of them.

-Start from $T_1, T_2, L_t$, $M$ and $\bfT$ as in the proof of Theorem~\ref{T1}.
-Add a new sort $X$ to $L_t$, a unary function $g$ from $X$ into $X$, and a unary function $h$ from $X$ to $M$.
-Both $g$ and $h$ are to be interpreted as 1-Lipshitz functions.
-This describes language $L_4$ and we proceed to describe $L_4$-model $M_4$.
-The $L_t$-part of $M_4$ is isomorphic to $M$.
-The underlying set for the interpretation of $X$ is tree $T_2^\frown T_2$, taken with the discrete $\{0,1\}$-valued metric.
-As it is isomorphic to the tree comprising the universe of $M$, we interpret $h$ as the natural isomorphism function from $X$ onto $M$.
-Finally, the interpretation of~$g$ sends $\langle\rangle$ to itself and every other node to its immediate predecessor.
+Let $T_1$ and $T_2$ be as in \S\ref{S.T1T2}, and let the language $L_*$, the model $M_4$, and the theory $\bfT_4$ be as in \S\ref{S.M4}.
+A two-sorted language~$L_5$ is the expansion of~$L_*$ with sorts $X$ and $Y$.
+The sort $Y$ corresponds to $L_*$, so that if $N$ is an $L_5$-structure then~$Y^N$ is an $L_*$-structure.
+The sort $X$ is equipped with the following: \begin{enumerate} \popcounter \item a discrete $\{0,1\}$-metric~$d$, \item a unary function $g\colon X\to X$, and \item a unary function $h\colon X\to Y$. \pushcounter \end{enumerate} Both $g$ and $h$ are interpreted as 1-Lipshitz functions (necessarily, since $X$ is discrete).
+This describes the language $L_5$ and we proceed to describe an $L_5$-model $M_5$.
+The model $Y^{M_5}$ is isomorphic to $M_4$.
+The set~$X^{M_5}$ is a tree isomorphic to the underlying tree of $M_4$ and we interpret~$h$ as the tree isomorphism function from~$X^{M_5}$ onto $Y^{M_5}$.
+Finally, the interpretation of~$g$ sends $\langle\rangle$ to itself and every other node of~$X^{M_5}$ to its immediate predecessor.